AVEVA/CONNECT-data-services-developer-docs/content/communities/communities-manage-default-admins.md

 ## To manage default community administrators

-To manage default community administrators, follow these steps:
+To manage default community administrators:

 1. In the left pane, select **Data Management** > **Communities**.